Senserva-LLC/Senserva-Inquisitor/README.md

 ## Senserva's Data Design

 This is an quick overview of the main data tables used by Senserva to go give you an idea of the extent of our data.
 Use a product like [DB Browser for SQLite](https://sqlitebrowser.org/) to full review the data format and content.
 Or contact us we are glad to help.
+Our data model is simple and the data is rich, take a peek behind the scenes with the DB Browsers when you get a minute.

 You do not need to know the database to run Inq.exe.
 These notes are for people who want to create their own customizations.
 Our tables also contain rich set of Json data as well so is a lot of data you can use to create custom solutions.
 Or you can just use our UI, it is pretty good :)